Table of Contents

 Don’t Lose Hope

 Relapse can be scary.
-But it is avoidable.
+But it is avoidable with a proper relapse prevention plan.
 People should take any opportunity to put an advantage in their corner.
 Paying attention to common triggers and learning how to cope with them in a healthy way—or avoiding them altogether—will allow them to stay on the path to recovery.
 It is a beautiful journey, after all.